Marrakesh: Crafts

+Right: Lamp maker at work, Medina.

 The arts and crafts of Marrakesh have had a wide and enduring impact on Moroccan handicrafts to the present day.
 Riad décor is widely used in carpets and textiles, ceramics, woodwork, metal work and zelij.
 Carpets and textiles are weaved, sewn or embroidered, sometimes used for upholstering.
 Moroccan women who practice craftsmanship are known as Maalems (expert craftspeople) and make such fine products as Arabic and Berber carpets and shawls made of sabra (another name for rayon, also sometimes called cactus silk).
 Ceramics are in varying styles in monochrome, a limited tradition depicting bold forms and decorations.

 Wood crafts are generally made of cedar, including the riad doors and palace ceilings.
 Orange wood is used for making ladles known as harira (lentil soup ladles).
 Thuya craft products are made of caramel coloured thuya, a conifer indigenous to Morocco.
 Since this species is almost extinct, these trees are being replanted and promoted by the artists' cooperative Femmes de Marrakech.

 Metalwork made in Marrakesh includes brass lamps, iron lanterns, candle holders made from recycled sardine tins, and engraved brass teapots and tea trays used in the traditional serving of tea.
 Contemporary art includes sculpture and figurative paintings.
 Blue veiled Tuareg figurines and calligraphy paintings are also popular.